Grace-Hephzibah/Meet-Decor/README.md

 - 3:30 pm commit
  <p> The Meeting Arena is working.
 Next is to integrate the attendance and the Arena </p>

+- 5:00 pm commit
+<p> The Meeting Arena is not working.
+Some firewall Issues.
+Dropping the arena part from the project.<br> Must make tweeks in the first commit docs.</p>